 This photograph is out-of-date.
 It shows, just east of Tower Bridge in London, the bronze statue of Dr Alfred Salter.
 But in November, 2011, it was stolen by metal-thieves, and presumably melted down.

-Are we to allow the metal-thieves to win and despoil the memory of this altruistic couple?
-The Salter Statues Campaign think not.
+Should the metal-thieves be allowed to win and despoil the memory of this altruistic couple?
+The Salter Statues Campaign thought not.
 That is why we appealed for funds.
 The sum was large because of the extra security needed to stop any theft in the future.

-* We aim to include a statue of Ada this time, so that some good came out of the metal-thieves’ action.
-Her statue will be one of only 15 public statues of women in London (and three of those are Queens), the only public statue of a female politician (Margaret Thatcher being inside the Guildhall), the only public statue of a woman trade unionist, the only public statue of a woman environmentalist and the only public statue of a woman trade unionist.
+* We aimed to include a statue of Ada this time, so that some good came out of the metal-thieves’ action.
+Her statue will be one of only 15 public statues of women in London (and three of those are Queens), the only public statue of a female politician (Margaret Thatcher being inside the Guildhall), the only public statue of a woman trade unionist, the only public statue of a woman environmentalist and the only public statue of a Quaker woman.

-* Ada sacrificed a life of comfort to help the poor, and Alfred sacrificed a brilliant medical career, only for their daughter, Joyce, to die in the slums.
-That is the tragic story that the ensemble of statues, by Diane Gorvin, tells.
-It is a true work of art that deserves support.
+* Ada sacrificed a comfortable life in Northamptonshire to help the poor of London, and Alfred sacrificed a brilliant medical career, only for their daughter, Joyce, to die of scarlet fever in the slums.
+That is the tragic story told by the ensemble of statues, created by the artist, Diane Gorvin.
+The four statues are a true work of art, a truly human story.